Gay lives shortened by anti-gay stigma, says researcher

 Anti-gay stigma correlated to suicide, homicide and heart disease, summit hears

-Nathaniel Christopher Daily Xtra [Vancouver]
+Nathaniel Christopher Xtra [Vancouver, B.C.]

 Researcher Mark Hatzenbuehler told the 11th annual BC Gay Men’s Health Summit, held Nov 4–6, 2015, in Vancouver, that he found a correlation between anti-gay prejudice and how long gay men live.